hull/hull-node/README.md

 }
 ```

-> This allow binding functions to the context and using bound version
+This allow binding functions to the context and using bound version

 ```javascript
 const getProp = getProperties.bind(null, context);
 getProp('test') === getProperties(context, 'test');
 ```

+### Classes

-> In case of a class the context is the one and only argument:
+In case of a class the context is the one and only argument:

 ```javascript
 class ServiceAgent {